aiven/devportal/README.rst

 For documentation on how we use Vale, see `our Vale README <.github/vale/README.rst>`_.

-If the spellchecker is rejecting words that are valid (such as technology terms), double check the spelling and capitalisation, then add the word to ``.github/vale/dicts/aiven.dic``.
-Please note that we try not to add the names of commands (for instance, ``jq`` or ``kcat``).
+If the spellchecker is rejecting words that are valid (such as technology terms), double check the spelling and capitalisation.
+If it's upset about the use of a capitalised word in a title, then add the word for ``.github/vale/styles/Aiven/capitalization_headings.yml``, and otherwise add it to the Aiven dictionary at  ``.github/vale/dicts/aiven.dic``.
+Please note that we try not to add the names of commands to the dictionary (for instance, ``jq`` or ``kcat``).
 See the section on dictionaries in `our Vale README <.github/vale/README.rst>`_

 Navigation structure
 ''''''''''''''''''''